adtile/Full-Tilt/README.md

 You can stop listening for sensor changes in your web application by calling `.stop()` on an existing `FULLTILT.DeviceOrientation` or `FULLTILT.DeviceMotion` object at any time.

-Here is a quick example of how to use Full Tilt JS:
+Here is a quick example of how to use Full Tilt:

 ```html
 <script>